giyu51/zabbix-graphs-bottleneck-classification/README.md

 This code trains a machine learning model for image classification using TensorFlow and Keras.
 It follows the following steps:

+This code is for training a convolutional neural network (CNN) model using TensorFlow and Keras.
+Here is a description of the code:

-1. Imports the necessary libraries and modules, including TensorFlow, Keras, Matplotlib, and JSON.
+1. The necessary libraries and modules are imported, including TensorFlow, Keras, Matplotlib, and JSON.

+2. Customization:
+   - The code reads a JSON configuration file named "zabbix_conf.json" and retrieves the required settings for model training from [*"Model Training"*]() section.
-2. Sets the configuration parameters for the training and testing directories, image settings, batch size, class names, and number of epochs.
+   - The main directory, training directory, testing directory, logs directory, image dimensions, resize factor, batch size, class names, and number of epochs are defined based on the configuration file.
+   - Information about the chosen settings is printed to the console.

+3. Creating the datasets:
-3. Creates the training and testing datasets from the image directories.
+   - The code creates the training and testing datasets using the `tf.keras.preprocessing.image_dataset_from_directory()` function.
+   - The datasets are set up with the appropriate settings, such as labels, color mode, batch size, and image size.
+   - The pixel values of the images in the datasets are normalized to a range of [0, 1] using the `map()` method.

+4. Image resizing:
-4. Normalizes and resizes the images in the datasets.
+   - The code resizes the images in the datasets based on the specified resize factor using the `tf.image.resize()` function.

-5. Defines the model architecture using a sequential model with convolutional, pooling, flattening, and dense layers.
+5. Model creation:
+   - A sequential model is created using the `Sequential()` class from Keras.
+   - Convolutional, pooling, and dense layers are added to the model.
-6. Compiles the model by specifying the optimizer, loss function, and evaluation metrics.
+   - The model is compiled with the Adam optimizer, binary cross-entropy loss function, and accuracy as the evaluation metric.

+6. Model training:
-7. Trains the model on the training dataset for the specified number of epochs.
+   - The model is trained using the `fit()` method with the training dataset for the specified number of epochs and batch size.
-8. Evaluates the model's performance on the testing dataset, calculating the loss and accuracy.
+   - The training progress is stored in the `history` object.

+7. Model evaluation:
+   - The trained model is evaluated on the test dataset using the `evaluate()` method, and the testing loss and accuracy are obtained.

+8. Plotting the training progress:
-9. Saves the training accuracy and loss values and creates a plot of the training progress.
+   - The training accuracy and loss values from the `history` object are plotted using Matplotlib.
-10. Saves the model and the training logs in separate files.
+   - Two subplots are created for accuracy and loss, and the plots are saved as a figure in default log directory.

+9. Logging and saving:
+   - Various information and metrics, including timestamps, directory configurations, image settings, training configurations, and model performance, are stored in a dictionary called `logs`.
+   - The `logs` dictionary is written to a JSON file named "zabbix_logs.json" in the specified logs directory.
+   - The trained model is saved to a file named "MK-1" in the current directory.

+This code essentially sets up a CNN model, trains it on the provided datasets, evaluates its performance, saves the model, and logs relevant information about the training process.
 Overall, this script serves as a foundation for training and evaluating an image classification model using TensorFlow and Keras.
 With further customization and expansion, it can be adapted to various image classification tasks and integrated into larger machine learning projects.

 ## :raising_hand: Contributing